goofball222/airhornbot/README.md

 Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
 Airhorn Bot requires Go 1.4 or higher.

-This project is no longer active nor maintained, feel free to fork or build your own!

 ## Usage
 This fork uses [glide](https://glide.sh/) to manage dependencies.